-No one says “hello” anymore, it seems.
-Proper etiquette was always to say the greeting when you entered a room where people were already gathered.
-Even if the other person doesn’t return the greeting, extending a word of greeting shows kindness and respect to others.
+Pay attention to how many people actually say the word “hello” to you today.
+Proper etiquette is to say the greeting when you enter a room where people are already gathered.
+Even if the other person or people don’t return the greeting, extending this greeting shows kindness and respect to others.

-How do they do that?
-They will have to watch you to see exactly how to do it.
-In a nutshell, it is showing consideration for others: holding a door open for someone behind you; taking the grocery bags in the house for mom; allowing an older person to have your seat on the bus.
-All of these are examples of selfless acts of kindness.
+In a nutshell, practicing selflessness means showing consideration for others, e.g. holding a door open for someone behind you, taking the grocery bags in the house for mom, allowing an older person to have your seat on the bus.
+Do these things for others and your children will eventually model your good behavior.

-Mastering manners can teach responsibility, sensitivity, respect and maturity.
-It is the first step for your child to growing into a well-adjusted and viable citizen in their community and the world beyond.
+Mastering manners teaches responsibility, sensitivity, respect, and maturity, and stacks the odds in favor of your child growing into a well-adjusted and viable citizen in their community and the world beyond.

 For more on manners, try these good reads: